vendicateddev/Foggy-Mountains/README.md

-## YOU MUST TURN ON FULL TRANSPARENCY FOR THE THEME TO WORK PROPERLY
+## YOU MUST TURN ON FULL TRANSPARENCY AND DARK MODE FOR THE THEME TO WORK PROPERLY

+Here are screenshots of the theme in the app: